eurofurence/reg-attendee-service/README.md

 Command line arguments
 ```
--config <path-to-config-file> [-migrate-database]
+-config <path-to-config-file> [-migrate-database] [-ecs-json-logging]
 ```

 ## Installation

 This service uses go modules to provide dependency management, see `go.mod`.

-If you place this repository outside of your gopath, build and test runs will download all required dependencies by default.
+If you place this repository outside of your GOPATH, build and test runs will download all required dependencies by default.

 ## Running on localhost